Skip to Content

 Photo credit: Swiss Belresort Coronet Peak

-$$ – Nugget Point – a 4-star hotel with fantastic spa facilities including private hot tubs, a sauna, steam room, and roman bath.
-Some of the rooms feature gorgeous views over the Shotover River (see if you can spot the famed Shotover Jet speeding down the river from your balcony).
-The on-site restaurant serves up great locally inspired dishes & has fantastic views!
+$$ – Nugget Point – a 4-star hotel with fantastic spa facilities including private hot tubs, a sauna, a steam room, and a Roman bath.
+Some of the rooms feature gorgeous views over the Shotover River (see if you can spot the famed Shotover Jet speeding down the river from your balcony!).
+The on-site restaurant serves up great locally-inspired dishes and has fantastic views!

-$$ – The Canyons B&B – all rooms are spacious and feature a private balcony or patio area as well as a mini fridge There’s also a communal spa and some of the room rates include breakfast.
+$$ – The Canyons B&B – all rooms are spacious and feature a private balcony or patio area as well as a mini fridge.
+However, the most luxurious part of this place is the outdoor heated spa which is wonderful even when it’s freezing outside!

 4. Arrowtown